Kelsey Wells Flaunts Incredible Curves & Toned Abs In Revealing Activewear

 The photo, taken with Kelsey’s smartphone, shows the 29-year-old standing with her shoulders back in front of a full-length mirror.
 A yoga mat and a wooden block can be seen in the background.
 The founder of the PWR program turned her head slightly and gazed at her phone screen with a small smile playing on her lips.

-Kelsey sizzled in a black sports bra and pair of matching high-rise leggings.
+Kelsey sizzled in a black sports bra and a pair of matching high-rise leggings.
 The revealing activewear had a subtle marble pattern and mesh detailing.
 Her incredible curves and washboard abs were put on full display.
 She finished off the sporty outfit with a white Apple Watch and delicate earrings.

 For the photo, the mother-of-one styled her long locks in a sleek ponytail and seemed to be wearing a minimal amount of makeup.
-The application appeared to feature filled-in eyebrows, subtle contour, highlighter, and voluminous lashes.
+The application appeared to feature filled-in eyebrows, highlighter, and voluminous lashes.
 Her manicured nails were also painted a deep plum color.

 In the post’s caption, the social media sensation asked her followers to practice self-love by sharing a positive attribute that they have and adore.